hotelcaliforniabm/duxel/README.md

 All files (.skp) are created with [Sketchup](https://www.sketchup.com/), but I have also provided DXF (line NOT mesh) files for easy import into other CAD Software.

 ### Node sheet
-We have been using 3/4" marine grade plywood (and I recommend you do too, because I have tried to use cheaper stuff).
+We have been using 3/4" marine grade plywood (and I recommend you do too, because I have tried to use cheaper stuff and they are not strong enough and also can't be cut with low enough tolerance).
 Therefore all of our designs assume 3/4" material.

 The holes are used to hook in the ratchet straps needed to get the diagonal cross tension that keep's the structure together.